 Temporary or permanent closures/diversions

-If you're a contractor or a landowner, you can ask us to temporarily divert or close a public right of way for between one day and six months to allow for site works to be carried out safely, or to hold an event.
+If you're a contractor or a landowner, you can ask us to temporarily divert or close a public right of way.
+This would last between one day and six months.
+This would be to allow for site works to be carried out safely, or to hold an event.
 Extensions may be possible, but you'd need to apply for a further closure order.

-You can also ask us to permanently divert a public right of way, providing that your application meets the relevant legal tests and that there's a suitable diversion route.
+You can also ask us to permanently divert a public right of way.
+This is providing that your application meets the relevant legal tests.
+You'd also need to make sure that there's a suitable diversion route.

 Public rights of way can only be moved or closed for one of the following reasons: